Skip to main content

 This downloadable guide helps answer these and other questions many new Hodgkin lymphoma patients have.

-Use the guide to review the effectiveness of ADCETRIS plus AVD, a newer option for previously untreated advanced stage Hodgkin lymphoma as compared to ABVD, a commonly prescribed chemotherapy treatment.
+Use the guide to review the effectiveness of ADCETRIS, which aims to target a protein called CD30, plus AVD for previously untreated advanced stage Hodgkin lymphoma as compared to traditional ABVD chemotherapy.

 Download the Guide